-To learn all about auto insurance claims then continue reading below and also enter your ZIP in above for a FREE car insurance comparison!
+To learn all about auto insurance claims continue reading below, and then enter your ZIP above for a FREE car insurance comparison!

 How the Insurance Company Approaches the Case

-However, because the cost of repairs eventually affects the price of the premium, not all policyholders are in a hurry to report minor incidents that could just as easily be fixed without involving the insurance company.
+However, because the cost of repairs eventually affects the price of the premium, not all policyholders report minor incidents that could be easily fixed without involving the insurance company.

 The Relationship between You and the Claims Adjuster

 The representative that handles these issues is called a claims adjuster or a claim’s appraiser.

 The insurance adjuster evaluates the claim and determines whether or not the estimates are fair.

 You should be aware that a police officer will not always deem it necessary to fill out a police report.